valentine195/Obsidian-Vault/1. Sessions/21-7-4 - Session 8 Planning.md

 ```

 ## Strong Start
 > The servant opens the door to the guesthouse, and you step into a utilitarian common room.
 A wooden table large enough to sit eight people sits to your left, along with a small pantry, and on the right are several sitting chairs arrayed around an unlit stone fireplace.
-Three doors in the back are open and through each you see a simple bed against the wall.
+In the back there are three beds along one side, but most of the back is open and you have a balcony view out over the jungle to the east, where are you can see a massive volcano spewing black smoke into the air.
 The servant enters behind you, still limping and with a pained look on his face, and then stands to one side.
 He says:

 ```ad-quote
 title: Yoss
 I have been instructed by my master to see to your needs.
 The full clanhold is at your disposal, but I must warn you - the other clans have begun arriving, and blood fueds may be settled this night.
 Please let me know if you require anything.
 ```

 > As you take in the house, you hear a deep, distant, rolling rumble that goes on for several seconds.
+The servant walks to the balcony  and stares out towards the volcano.
 > ```ad-quote
 > title: Yoss
-> Hmm.
-A greatstorm approaches.
-A bad omen on the eve of the clanmeet.
+> Hmm. [[Haka'Torvhak]] is awakening and a great storm approaches.
+Bad omens on the eve of the clanmeet.
 > ```